 Let’s Talk Cold Brew Coffee to Water Ratio

 Cold brew, like hot brew, can be made to preference.
-There are a number of cold brew coffee ratios out there, but over time I’ve found what I like best.
+Several cold brew coffee ratios are out there, but over time I’ve found what I like best.
 This is something you can play with and adjust, but my best cold brew coffee ratio is:

 one part coffee to four parts water

 OR: 1/4 cup (70 grams/2.5 ounces) ground coffee to 1 cup (205 grams/7.2 ounces) water

 This ratio produces a homemade cold brew coffee concentrate which then can be used to make my cold brew iced coffee recipe.
 This cold brew concentrate can be cut with water, or milk du jour and sweetener of choice or enjoy it straight.